 Q. Are you the same charity as Home-Start UK?

 A. Home-Start Barnet, Brent, Enfield and Harrow is an independent charity working at a local level.
 Home-Start UK is a national umbrella organisation that provides support to a network of over 180 independent schemes like ours.

 A. Our offices at Avenue House are open from 09:00 – 17:00, Monday – Friday.
 We are not open in the evenings at weekends.
 Many of our staff work part-time and have varying hours, so please bear with us when waiting on a response to any query you may have.

-Q. Are you still accepting donations of physical goods at this time?
+Q. Do you accept donations of physical goods?